 Physical Description and Adaptations

 Brown bears are known for their large frame with a rounded back and a noticeable hump of muscle above their shoulder blades.
 Depending on the subspecies and individual, their fur can vary from uniform brown to mixed shades of brown, blonde, silver-tipped (grizzled), or nearly black.
-Cubs may have lighter markings on their chest, but they generally lose them with age.
-In the fall, brown bears grow thick underfur for warmth, which they shed each spring.
-They have long and powerful claws that are perfect for ripping into logs and digging.
-Their snout is elongated, and they possess a keen sense of smell.
-They can follow the scent of prey for more than two miles!
+Cubs may have lighter spots on their chest, but as they grow, they usually lose these markings.

 Reproduction